sindhu-sp/COVID-Tracker/README.md

 * The state the user chooses is added to the search history, by saving the state name in the local storage in an array to provide persistent data.
 * The array has been represented as a Set collection, making sure even if the state is chosen multiple times,its name is saved only once in the array, and no duplicate buttons are created.
-* The search buttons have been added dynamically using Javascript.
+* The search  history buttons have been added dynamically using Javascript.
 * When the user clicks on a state in the search history,he/she is presented with the current COVID statistics for that state.
 * The application is responsive and has a clean interface.
-*  An open-source JavaScript library, https://leafletjs.com/  has been used to create interactive map.
+*  An open-source JavaScript library, https://leafletjs.com/  has been used to create the interactive map.

 ## Flow diagram
 ![Webpage](https://github.com/Deeparkrish/COVID-Tracker/blob/main/assets/img/flowchart.jpg)